apache/beam/beam-site/documentation/pipelines/test-your-pipeline.md

 `DoFnTester`uses the [JUnit](http://junit.org) framework.
 To use `DoFnTester`, you'll need to do the following:

 1. Create a `DoFnTester`.
 You'll need to pass an instance of the `DoFn` you want to test to the static factory method for `DoFnTester`.
 2. Create one or more main test inputs of the appropriate type for your `DoFn`.
-If your `DoFn` takes side inputs and/or produces side outputs, you should also create the side inputs and the side output tags.
+If your `DoFn` takes side inputs and/or produces [multiple outputs]({{ site.baseurl }}/documentation/programming-guide#transforms-outputs), you should also create the side inputs and the output tags.
 3. Call `DoFnTester.processBundle` to process the main inputs.
 4. Use JUnit's `Assert.assertThat` method to ensure the test outputs returned from `processBundle` match your expected values.